 For instance, let us go through the steps that block the Google Tag Manager script from rendering in the website.

 - Navigate to GDPR Cookie Consent plugin > Script Blocker.

 - Enable Google Tag Manager from the Manage Script blocker list.

 - Load your website(in an incognito mode/private window) without providing any consent.

 - Right-click, view the page source and search for Google Tag Manager script.
-You can see that the script will be blocked from rendering in the website as it is blocked by the script blocker.
+You can see that the script type value is “text/plain” which makes the script to behave like a text content without getting rendered in the website.

 - Now, go to your website and accept the cookie.